CovidShield/mobile/TEST_PLAN.md

    1. Expect to see exposed status showing in the app.
    1. If you uninstall the app and re-install, expect to see exposed status show immediately after onboarding flow.

-### Scenario 2: two devices that haven't been used any Exposure Notifications app before.
+### Scenario 2: two devices have been using Exposure Notifications app for a few days.

 ![image](https://user-images.githubusercontent.com/5274722/86473727-74cd6b80-bd0f-11ea-9297-8eae6d6e9bd7.png)